GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/07.661-670/05.The-Lord-Is-My-Shepherd/docs.md

 ---
+title: |
-title: 665.
-The Lord Is My Shepherd
+    665. The Lord Is My Shepherd - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 665.
+The Lord Is My Shepherd.
+The Lord is my Shepherd, no want shall I know; I feed in green pastures, safe folded I rest; He leadeth my soul where the still waters flow, Restores me when wand'ring, redeems when oppressed.
+    keywords:  |
-    keywords: Christ in Song, The Lord Is My Shepherd, The Lord is my Shepherd, no want shall I know,
+        Christ in Song, adventhymnals, advent hymnals, The Lord Is My Shepherd, The Lord is my Shepherd, no want shall I know.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 665. THE LORD IS MY SHEPHERD
+####  Christ in Song,

 ```txt
 1.